Skip to main content

 The Facilities and Administrative Services Staff (FASS) provides dedicated facilities management, logistics management, and administrative support service for the Offices, Boards and Divisions (OBDs) of the Department of Justice.
 FASS is also responsible for policy oversight and programs management for the following Department-wide areas: Real Property Asset Management Program, Personal Property Program, Environmental Program, Energy Management Program, Occupational Health and Safety Program, and Workers Compensation Program.

-The Internal Review and Evaluation Office (IREO) provides senior management with guidance on the implementation of government-wide internal control standards and supports Department leadership on matters related to the audit and program review activities of the Department’s Office of the Inspector General (OIG) and the Government Accountability Office (GAO).
+The Office of Compliance and Review (OCR). provides senior management with guidance on the implementation of government-wide internal control standards and supports Department leadership on matters related to the audit and program review activities of the Department’s Office of the Inspector General (OIG) and the Government Accountability Office (GAO).

 Learn More